Long March 11

 The Long March 11 (長征十一號運載火箭), or Chang Zheng 11 as in pinyin, abbreviated LM-11 for export or CZ-11 within China (and designated 11H when launched from sea), is a Chinese four stage solid-propellant carrier rocket of the Long March family, which is developed by the China Aerospace Science and Technology Corporation.
 It was designed with the ability to launch on short notice and it can launch from road vehicles (CZ-11) and ships (CZ-11H).
-It is likely based on the DF-31 missile.
 The vehicle can be cold launched from a launch tube mounted on a road mobile vehicle.

 The maiden flight of the Long March 11 occurred on 25 September 2015.